Braswell named NZ Breakers head coach

 Former New Zealand Breakers guard Kevin Braswell admits he is surprised after being unveiled as their new head coach in the NBL.

-American Braswell has signed a three-year deal at the club whom he helped to win the first of their four championships, in 2011.
+American Braswell has signed a three-year deal at the club who he helped to win the first of their four championships, in 2011.

 The 39-year-old played two seasons with the Breakers before settling in New Zealand where he has coached in the domestic NBL.